openenclave/openenclave/samples/tls_between_host_enclave/README.md

  ![Attested TLS channel between a host and an enclave](tls_between_host_enclave.png)

-In this sample, there is one regular applcation functioning as an TLS client and an enclave application instantiating an enclave which hosts an TLS server.
+In this sample, there is one regular applcation functioning as a TLS client and an enclave application instantiating an enclave which hosts an TLS server.
 Both of them can run on the same machine or separate machines.
-For convienence, you can run both of on the same machine.
+For convenience, you can run both of on the same machine.

 ### Server application
   - Host part (tls_server_host)
     - Instantiate an enclave before transitioning the control into the enclave via an ecall.
-  - Encalve (tls_server_enclave.signed)
+  - Enclave (tls_server_enclave.signed)
     - Calls oe_generate_attestation_certificate to genreate an certificate
     - Use Mbedtls API to configure an TLS server after configuring above certificate as the server's certificate
     - Launch a TLS server and wait for client connection request
-    - Read client payalod and reply with server payload
+    - Read client payload and reply with server payload
   - How to launch a server instance

 ```